Skip to Main Content

 Citation search

-The goal of citation search is to find additional relevant publications which are in the referencelist of the start-article (snowball) or cite the start-article themselves (citation search).
+The aim of the citation search (also called snowballing) is to find other relevant publications that are included in the reference list of the seed article (backward citation search) or that cite the seed article itself (forward citation search).

-Wohlin (2014) present a schematic overview of the snowballing procedure (see below):
+Wohlin (2014) presents a schematic overview of the citation search process (see below):

-• Repeat or finish the procedure depending on the results
+• Repeat or stop the process depending on the results

 Wohlin, C. (2014).
 Guidelines for snowballing in systematic literature studies and a replication in software engineering.
 In Proceedings of the 18th International Conference on Evaluation and Assessment in Software Engineering (EASE '14).
 Association for Computing Machinery, New York, NY, USA, Article 38, 1–10. https://doi.org/10.1145/2601248.2601268

-Example: Citation search in WoS and Google Scholar
+Example: Citation search in Web of Science and Google Scholar